aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/add-page-field-in-pivot-table/_index.md

 ### Showing One Specific Item

-Setting `currentPageItem` to a real index picks just that one page item.
-The index is the position of the item in the page field's sorted item list, so for example `1` selects the second item after sorting.
+Setting `currentPageItem` to a real index picks just that one filter item.
+The index is the position of the item in the filter field's sorted item list, so for example `1` selects the second item after sorting.

 ```javascript
 var workbook = new AsposeCells.Workbook();